 Along with several other tax measures, on 2016 Federal Budget night, the Coalition (Liberal/NP) government announced the following personal tax measures:

-- Removal of Temporary Budget Repair Levy by June 2017, as planned.
-The Temporary Budget Repair Levy, which added 2% extra tax on high-income earners for 3 years, will no longer apply from 1 July 2017.
-For more information on this levy, see SuperGuide articles Temporary Budget Repair Levy: More income tax for high-income earners until June 2017and Income tax cut for 2016/2017 year, and for 2017/2018 year.
+- Removal of Temporary Budget Repair Levy.
+The Temporary Budget Repair Levy, which added 2% extra tax on high-income earners for 3 years, no longer applies since 1 July 2017.
+For more information on this levy, see SuperGuide articles Temporary Budget Repair Levy: More income tax for high-income earners until June 2017and Income tax cuts for 2018/2019 year (and future years).

-Background information on the 2016 Federal Budget superannuation changes
+Background information on the July 2017 superannuation changes

-Add the harsh Age Pension rules taking effect from January 2017, and you can expect the votes of older Australians had a huge impact on the close result at the 2016 Federal Election held on 2 July 2016, including the number of independents in the Senate.
+Add the harsh Age Pension rules which took effect from January 2017, and you can expect the votes of older Australians had a huge impact on the close result at the 2016 Federal Election held on 2 July 2016, including the number of independents in the Senate, and will strongly influence the next election to be held in 2018 or 2019 (see SuperGuide articles Treasurer Morrison’s ‘Retirementgate’ encourages Aussies to spend and take Age Pension and Retirement income and savings trap: 13 findings from Save Our Super’s paper).

 Treasurer Morrison intended to make some radical changes to the super rules: the biggest super stinker being the immediate and retrospective lifetime $500,000 cap on non-concessional (after-tax) contributions.
 On 15 September 2016, the government announced that the $500,000 lifetime NCC cap was a dead duck (although he used different language to announce its demise, of course).
-The revamped non-concessional contributions cap, which is to apply from 1 July 2017 is explained earlier in this article, but if you want greater detail on the revised annual NCC cap see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap.
+The revamped non-concessional contributions cap, which has applied since 1 July 2017 is explained earlier in this article, but if you want greater detail on the revised annual NCC cap see SuperGuide articles New normal: $100,000 non-concessional contributions cap and New normal: $100,000 non-concessional contributions cap.

 Treasurer Morrison backtracking on the NCC cap was in response to the Treasurer consulting with Liberal MPs, and interest groups (and presumably also in response to the tens of thousands of emails from taxpayers, including SuperGuide readers).
 The federal government subsequently released three sets of exposure drafts during September and October 2016, which provided more detail on what we can expect with the new super policies.